Patriot Games: Plot summary

 After the attack, Ryan accepts an offer by Central Intelligence Agency (CIA)'s Deputy Director of Intelligence James Greer to work there as an analyst.
 He helps them analyze satellite imagery of ULA’s suspected camp, leading to a raid on an Action Directe camp by French intelligence (DGSE).
 Later, the Prince and Princess of Wales schedule a trip to the United States, which includes a stop at Ryan's home in Maryland.
-This provides another opportunity for Miller, who launches a sneak attack with assistance from Dobbens to kidnap the Prince and Princess of Wales as well as Ryan's family.
+This provides another opportunity for Miller, who launches a sneak attack to kidnap the Prince and Princess of Wales as well as Ryan's family.
+With assistance from Dobbens, who manages to sneak the strike force onto the property, claiming to the security detail guarding the Prince and Princess that he and his fellow terrorists are actually workers of an electric company that Dobbens work for, and are there to fix a transmission tower near Ryan's house.

 Although several guards around the house are killed, Jack, his wife and daughter, his friend, Lieutenant Commander Robert Jefferson "Robby" Jackson and his wife Sissy, and the Prince and Princess of Wales escape via speed boat at the Chesapeake Bay.
-After getting the women to safety, Jack, Robby, and the Prince enlist the help of Naval Academy sailors and United States Marines as Miller, O’Donnell, and the rest of the ULA terrorists escape into a waiting Cyprus-flagged container ship seized by the United States Coast Guard.
-Ryan corners Miller in the ship and tries to kill him, but is restrained.
-After the terrorists are apprehended, Ryan arrives in Annapolis for the birth of his son, Jack Ryan, Jr.
+After getting the women to safety at the Naval Academy, Jack, Robby, and the Prince enlist the help of Academy sailors and United States Marines as Miller, O’Donnell, and the rest of the ULA terrorists escape into a waiting Cyprus-flagged container ship seized by the United States Coast Guard.
+Ryan corners Miller in the ship and tries to kill him, but is restrained by his Marine firearms trainer, who warns Ryan, "He's not worth it.".
+After the terrorists are apprehended, Ryan arrives in Annapolis just in time for the birth of his son, Jack Ryan, Jr..
+The Jacksons and the Prince and Princess will be his godparents.